 Walk the Bushey Point Trail along the Potomac River to Powell’s Creek.
-Be sure to stroll along the sandy beach to hunt for shells.
+Be sure to stroll along the sandy beach to hunt for shells at Leesylvania Park.

 Park in boat launch parking for easy trail access to the Bushey Point Trail.
 On a warm day, watch sailboats and motor boats cruise across the Potomac River.

 Lee’s Woods Trail (2.0-miles, loop)

 The Lee’s Woods Trail begins next to the fishing pier at Freestone Point.
 It’s steps from a beach that’s a perfect spot for watching the sunrise.

-There are a lot of historical elements to this hike, including Freestone Point, which once served as a military lookout point by gun-toting soldiers in the Civil War.
+There are a lot of historic sites on this hike, including Freestone Point, which once served as a military lookout point by gun-toting soldiers in the Civil War.